GaloisInc/what4/what4/doc/implementation.md

 What4/Protocol code manages the connection, including initiating the creation of a solver subprocess as needed if the previous process exits.

+Interaction with most solvers uses the SMTLIB2 interface, which is a standard interface supported by many solvers which participate in the SMT benchmarking challenge.
+Solvers may provide alternative interfaces as well.

 #### Signals (Ctrl-C)

 There is no explicit management of signals or `Ctrl-C` provided by What4.

 The normal system support for `Ctrl-C` is to generate a `SIGINT` signal (or `CTRL_C_EVENT/CTRL_BREAK_EVENT` on Windows) to all processes in